 Slick: An enemy you meet late in the game, is easily the toughest enemy in the game to beat.
-To begin with, he's protected by an oil shield, and even after that is destroyed, he takes two more hits to take down, and its entirely possible for him to respawn the shield.
-His penchant for spitting oil at you, which can impede your movement if it lands on the ground, makes him only more irritating.
+To begin with, he's protected by an oil shield, and even after that is destroyed, he takes two more hits to take down, and the shield will respawn after a few seconds.
+His penchant for spitting oil at you, which can impede your traction if it lands on the ground, makes him only more irritating.

 Arf & Arf-Dawg: Another irritating tough mook, Arf is a cowboy robot that attacks from a long distance, sending exploding dog-robots at you.
-The only safe way to attack him is with the Bubble Bowl, as his dawgs will mow your health down well before you can reach him, and he takes more than one hit to take down, and he will swing his doghouse at you if you get too close.
+The only safe way to attack him is with the Bubble Bowl, as his dawgs will mow your health down well before you can reach him, and he takes more than one hit to take down (where he flies away to a new location per hit landed on him), and he will swing his doghouse at you if you get too close.
 While the cruise bubble can kill him in one hit, using it makes you an easy target for his dawgs.

 The aforementioned Flying Dutchman's Graveyard is a haunting melody followed by rock 'n roll.